 Building Blocks for Learning

-Many of our students have struggled in various school environments.
-At Dearborn, we strive to equip them with the skills they need to make learning easier.
 The Dearborn Academy Elementary/Middle School curriculum is aligned with the Massachusetts State Curriculum Frameworks.
 Instruction in all classes is modified to suit our students’ diverse learning needs.

 Our core academic program includes language arts and math where small classes are grouped by skill level so teachers can maximize their focus on these critical building-block needs.
 Our Social studies, science and writing classes are somewhat larger and more diverse.
 Two staff members work together to modify the way content is presented so each child is able to follow the lessons and participate in a meaningful way.